3 Essential Trading Goals for Long-Term Success

 This week, I challenge you to focus on the following three trading goals:

-First, make it your priority to begin and end the trading week on a positive note, regardless of win or loss.
+Focus on being flexible with your expectations and rigid with your rules.
+And make it your priority to begin and end the trading week on a positive note, regardless of win or loss.

 This means that you have to shift your perspective and not focus on making money but rather on trading well.